calumpwebb/Spotty/README.md

 Created by Calum Webb 2025

+## Setup

+You'll need to setup pyenv.
+This repo currently uses Python 3.13.0.

+Once you have a virtualenv setup and you have installed all the requirements, you can start.

 ## How to use

 You'll need to sign up for the Spotify Developer API program and fetch your `client_id` and `client_secret` for the steps below.